Paweł Brożek

 Paweł Łukasz Brożek (/pl/; born 21 April 1983) is a Polish former professional footballer who played as a striker.
-Brozek previously represented various youth squads for Poland.
-He made his Poland national football team debut in 2005, scored over 30 international appearances and competed at the 2006 FIFA World Cup and UEFA Euro 2012.
+Brożek represented various youth squads for Poland before making his debut for the senior team in 2005.
+He earned 38 caps, and competed at the 2006 FIFA World Cup and UEFA Euro 2012.

 Club career

 Early career

 Paweł Brożek was born in Kielce.
-In 1992 he began his career at Polonia Białogon Kielce, together with his twin brother Piotr.
+In 1992, he began his career at Polonia Białogon Kielce, together with his twin brother Piotr.
 In 1998, he moved to Zabrze to play for SMS Zabrze.
-A half a year later he joined Wisła Kraków, together with his brother.
+A half-a-year later, he joined Wisła Kraków, together with his brother.

 Wisła Kraków

-He made his debut for Wisła Kraków in Ekstraklasa on 8 April 2001 in a match against Górnik Zabrze.
+Brożek made his debut for Wisła Kraków in Ekstraklasa on 8 April 2001 in a match against Górnik Zabrze.
 On 21 April 2001, he scored his first goal in the Ekstraklasa in a match against Odra Wodzisław.
-In May 2001 Brożek signed a new 10-year contract with Wisła Kraków.
+In May 2001, Brożek signed a new 10-year contract with Wisła.
 He won the Ekstraklasa championship in 2000–01 season with Wisła Kraków.
 In 2002, he was loaned to ŁKS Łódź to play in the II liga.
 A half year later, he returned to Wisła Kraków and won with his second club Ekstraklasa title, in 2002–03 season.
 In 2004, he was loaned to GKS Katowice for a year and a half.
 He was a stand out player at GKS Katowice.
 In December 2004, he was invited for a trial together with his twin brother Piotr by West Ham United.

 In January 2005, Brożek returned to Wisła Kraków, because the then Wisła manager Werner Lička wanted him to come back from loan.
-Brożek won the Ekstraklasa title in 2004–05 season with Wisła Kraków.
-In 2005–06 season he began to play regularly for the Wisła Kraków first squad.
+Brożek won the Ekstraklasa title in the 2004–05 season with Wisła Kraków.
+In the 2005–06 season, he began to play regularly for the Wisła Kraków first squad.
 Subsequently, he scored 13 goals in 30 matches.
 In 2006–07 season Brożek played very well in UEFA Cup, where he scored 4 goals in group stage matches against AS Nancy, FC Basel and Feyenoord Rotterdam.
 In the 2007–08 season, Brożek scored 23 goals in 27 matches and led Wisła Kraków to achieve the Ekstraklasa title.
-He was the league top scorer in 2007–08 season.
-In 2008–09 season, he won his sixth Ekstraklasa title with Wisła and was the Ekstraklasa top goal scorer for the second time in a row.
+He was the league top scorer in the 2007–08 season.
+In the 2008–09 season, he won his sixth Ekstraklasa title with Wisła and was the Ekstraklasa top goal scorer for the second time in a row.
 In the following 2009–10 season, Brożek led his team in goals and assists while Wisła finished second in the league.